How Your Body Processes Alcohol

 These four processes occur contemporaneously until (1) all the alcohol is absorbed from the GI tract, and there is no more absorption phase, and (2) all the alcohol has been metabolized, and there is no more metabolism of ETOH and it is no longer detectable in the blood.

-In order to simplify the pharmacokinetic model, many authors refer to a “plateau” phase instead of a “peak” blood level, a diffusion-equilibrium phase instead of a distribution phase, and an elimination phase which combines the processes of metabolism and excretion.
+In order to simplify the pharmacokinetic model, many authors refer to a “plateau” phase instead of a “peak” blood level, a diffusion-equilibrium phase instead of a distribution phase, and an elimination phase that combines the processes of metabolism and excretion.

 Absorption is the process by which alcohol is made available to the fluids of distribution of the body (e.g., blood, plasma, serum, aqueous humor, lymph, etc.).
 Approximately 80% of orally ingested ETOH is absorbed from the small intestines, and the remainder is absorbed from the stomach.